John Bardeen: National awards

-Legacy
+Commemoration

 Near the end of this decade, when they begin enumerating the names of the people who had the greatest impact on the 20th century, the name of John Bardeen, who died last week, has to be near, or perhaps even arguably at, the top of the list ...
 Mr. Bardeen shared two Nobel Prizes and has been awarded numerous other honors.
 But what greater honor can there be when each of us can look all around us and everywhere see the reminders of a man whose genius has made our lives longer, healthier and better.